scala/scala-lang/blog/_posts/2016-12-05-implicit-function-types.md

 succeed by defining the required implicit parameters.

-There is one final tweak to make this all work: When using implicit parameters for nested functions it was so far important to give all implicit parameters of the same type the same name, or else one would get ambiguities.
+There is one final tweak to make this all work: When using implicit parameters for nested functions it was so far necessary to give all implicit parameters of the same type the same name, or else one would get ambiguities.
 For instance, consider the following fragment: